Simon Francis (footballer): Playing career

 On 8 July 2010, new Southend manager Paul Sturrock agreed to cancel the defender's contract, allowing him to find a new club as a free agent.
 On 30 July, Francis signed for Charlton Athletic.

 On 7 November 2011, Francis signed on loan to AFC Bournemouth and the deal was made permanent in January 2012.

 Francis was instrumental in Bournemouth's promotion to The Football League Championship in 2012–2013 and won Players' Player of the Season.

 In Bournemouth's first season in the second tier of English football since 1990, Francis played all but 45-minutes of the season.

 In the summer of 2014, Francis signed a further contract for three-years at Bournemouth.

-On 26 December 2018, Francis suffered a ruptured anterior cruciate ligament of his right knee in a Premier League 0–5 loss to the Tottenham Hotpsur.
+On 26 December 2018, Francis suffered a ruptured anterior cruciate ligament of his right knee in a Premier League 0–5 loss to the Tottenham Hotspur.